CSC207-UofT/course-project-trackr/phase2/design_document.md

     for each screen so there is not one big one responsible for too much.
     We have repositories that have the single responsibility of giving/getting data from the database.
 We have an EventNotificationManager who's sole responsibility is setting/removing alarms for a notification.

-    The only minor violation to the SRP is that our view models (AddScreenViewModel and EditScreenViewModel) hold 2 responsibilities.
-One is transforming data into a usable form and the other is telling the other classes what to do with this information.
-For example, the EditScreenViewModel tells the eventRepository to perform multiple tasks in a series of steps to edit an event.
-If we had more time, we would split these responsibilities into a class that transforms data to and from the screen, and another that takes this information and tells the other classes what to do.
+    In phase 1, we had a minor violation to the SRP is that our view models (AddScreenViewModel and EditScreenViewModel) held 2 responsibilities.
+In this phase we fixed that by splitting the responsibilities (e.g. https://github.com/CSC207-UofT/course-project-trackr/pull/144).
+Now, the view model view models are responsible only for updating data from the view and sending them to the use cases.
+Then we extracted the responsibility for creating entities and related operations to manager classes which have the sole responsibility for creating/editing/deleting entities.

 - Open/closed principle:
   - Our program adheres to the open/closed principle as well.
 For example, instead we use Android's ViewModel class as a tool that is closed for modification